Northern District of Illinois Mandatory Initial Discovery Pilot Project

 The U.S. District Court for the Northern District of Illinois has begun a three-year pilot project to study whether standard initial discovery requests can reduce the costs of civil litigation.
 The project is known as the Mandatory Initial Discovery Pilot Project (MIDP).
 This project applies to cases filed on or after June 1, 2017.

-The Federal Judicial Center (FJC) has compiled a checklist of the pilot project requirements to assist the parties, videos that introduce the pilots and speak to their purpose, as well as a user’s manual that talks about the key features of the MIDP.
+The Federal Judicial Center (FJC) has compiled an updated checklist of the pilot project requirements to assist the parties, videos that introduce the pilots and speak to their purpose, as well as a user’s manual that talks about the key features of the MIDP.